AzmiHaider92/Generative_sampling/README.md

 ## Shortcut Models

+`papers/shortcut.py`

-We follow the official paper and JAX repo, with added flexibility.
+We follow the official paper and JAX repo.

 ### Notation